 On the other hand, your employer cannot fire you in retaliation for making a complaint, so if you are not making time and a half, you should complain.
 Alert your employer and HR department (if you have one) and ask them to remedy the situation.
 Keep a record of any communication you have with your employer about overtime and communicate in writing (via email) whenever possible.

 If this approach fails, you can escalate your complaint to the Tennessee Department of Labor & Workforce Development.
 Remember, your employer may not fire you for making – or escalating – a complaint.

 If you get fired after requesting the overtime you are entitled to, you have likely suffered wrongful termination, and you may be entitled to compensation.

-Donati Law, PLLC can help you win a wrongful termination suit or recover back wages from unpaid overtime.
+Donati Law, PLLC can help you win a wrongful termination suit or recover back wages from unpaid overtime in Tennessee.
 We have been handling cases like yours for more than 35 years, and our mission is to improve the lives of workers like you.